Text Size:

 A group of people at a road crosswalk listening to a man in an orange vest talking.
 The people in the group have clipboards in their hands and are taking notes.

-Community-Based Transportation Planning Program
+Community-Based Transportation Planning program

 The Community-Based Transportation Planning Program is a Denver Regional Council of Governments-led technical assistance program intended to support member jurisdictions in addressing mobility challenges for historically marginalized communities in the region.